 Safety and security

-The crime rate is low but some visitors have been robbed, assaulted or sexually assaulted in Vanuatu.
+Visitors and foreign residents have been robbed, assaulted or sexually assaulted in Vanuatu, including in their homes.
 Risks increase after dark, in isolated locations and if you're alone.

-Increasingly, thieves are targeting homes and other accommodation, including when occupants are present.
-Crime tends to increase in the weeks leading up to holidays such as Christmas and Independence Day (July 30).
+Thieves are targeting homes and other accommodation, including when occupants are present.
+Crime tends to increase on weekends and in the weeks leading up to holidays such as Christmas and Independence Day (July 30).

 - Carry only what you need.
 Leave other valuables, including your passport, in a secure location.